wycomco/misty/README.md

 ## Goals of this Script

-If a new update for any major version is found, it will be imported into the munki repo, creating the following installers:
+If a new update for any major version supported by Apple is found, it will be imported into the munki repo, creating the following installers:
 - Apple Silicon: *stage_os_installer* and preloader for the installer
 - Intel: *startosinstall* with precache key set to true
 - Both architectures: Place installer in the `/Applications` directory for a later deployment

 The item’s *name* keys will not include a major version.
 Scoping is done using *board_id* and *device_id* in the plists as *installable_condition*.
 By using this logic, only the latest available macOS upgrade will be offered to the individual client.

+The installers being built are compatible with the device you are running *misty* on.
+This usually also includes Intel machines.
+You can verify that by inspecting the resulting plist files.
+If `board_id`s are included in the `installable_condition` string, the installer is compatible with Intel processors, `device_id`s regard to Apple Silicon processors.
+Usually, you should see both of them.

 If present, one prior version will be kept in the *munki* repo (last known good).
 Older versions will be deleted before importing the new major version into the repo.
 We will update the script to support each new macOS once it is available to public.
-Older versions not being supported by Apple anymore (e.g., macOS 12 Monterey) will then not get deleted automatically.
+Older versions not being supported by Apple anymore (current plus two previous versions) will then not get deleted automatically.
 You will have to manually remove older items if not needed anymore in your repo.

 Although supported by *mist-cli*, we do not offer beta releases.
 This workflow aims at production environments serving a larger number of clients with different hardware models needing to upgrade to different major versions.